seedhartha/kotorblender/README.md

 1. Ensure that brush blending mode is set to Mix, and brush strength is set to 1.0
 1. Paint over the selected vertices

-## Trivia

-- Check "Recursive Texture Search" when importing to recursively search for textures in subdirectories

 ## Compatibility

 - Blender 2.93